Call4Cloud | MMP-C | Autopilot | Device Preparation

 I have mentioned it a lot, you will need to make sure your end-users do not have local admin permissions by default.
 There are a lot of options how you could make sure they are never a local admin when their device is enrolled.
 Before we proceed I recommend reading this blog first:

-You don’t want to have local administrators who are also global admin.
+You don’t want local administrators who are also global admins.
 But having no local admin on the device is not great at all.
-So making sure you always have a device admin with local admin permission is always a smart thing to do.
-When you need to troubleshoot the device or when you need to install some software manually you will need to have a user with local admin permissions.
+So, it’s always smart to make sure you always have a device admin with local admin permissions.
+When you need to troubleshoot the device or when you need to install some software manually, you will need to have a user with local admin permissions.

 Part 1.
 Adding a local Administrator